JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

     Rather than manually copying and editing an APSIM file for each year/region, the helper will:

     1. Copy a template for each higher-level region (e.g. state) into every year’s folder.
     2. Auto-adjust the simulation dates.
+NOTE: This will replace the `Models.Clock` parameter in the APSIM simulation to with the value specified in the `config_template.yaml` under `apsim_params.time_bounds`.
+If you require different simulation start/end-dates for various regions during a season, you will have to configure this manually in the APSIM files in the extracted directories.

     Configure this by setting: